Skip to content

 3. Open a new terminal window.

-4. Navigate to the directory where you downloaded both files.
+4. Navigate to the directory where both files were downloaded to (e.g., ~/Downloads).